samwato/react-starter/README.md

 npm run init
 ```

-## Develop
+## Development

-To run the app in dev mode, run:
+To run the app in development mode, run:

 ```
 npm run dev